asm-products/little-sheet/README.md

 ## A small sheet you can share

 This is a product being built by the Assembly community.
-You can help push this idea forward by visiting [https://assembly.com/sheetsh](https://assembly.com/sheetsh).
+You can help push this idea forward by visiting [https://assembly.com/little-sheet](https://assembly.com/little-sheet).

 ## How to run locally

 ```
-git clone git@github.com:asm-products/sheetsh.git
+git clone git@github.com:asm-products/little-sheet.git
-cd sheetsh
+cd little-sheet
 npm install
 foreman start -f Procfile.dev
 ```

-**Environment Variables**

-You will need a S3 endpoint from which to load your sheets.
-If you are not going to save, I think you can just type any url, but in any case just use the same as in production:
+*This will run it with the react-spreadsheet component loaded from npm.
+If you wanna use your own copy of react-spreadsheet, continue reading.*

+### Environment Variables

+If you don't want to save the sheets, you don't need any environment variable, but if you do, you will need the following:

+`S3_KEY_ID`, `S3_SECRET`, `S3_BUCKET_NAME` and a corresponding `S3_ENDPOINT`.

+You can get a view-only access to the current database of sheets by having only

 `S3_ENDPOINT=http://sheetstore.s3-website-us-east-1.amazonaws.com`

-If you wanna save you will need the following:

-`S3_BUCKET_NAME`, `S3_KEY_ID`, `S3_SECRET` and a correct `S3_ENDPOINT`, of course.

 Just put them all in a `.env` file and run with [Foreman](https://toolbelt.heroku.com/).

-**To run with a custom build of [react-spreadsheet](https://github.com/asm-products/sheetsh-react-spreadsheet)**
+### To run with a custom build of [react-spreadsheet](https://github.com/asm-products/little-sheet-react-spreadsheet)

 In a separate folder (the parent folder of your github cloned projects, for example):

 ```
-git clone git@github.com:asm-products/sheetsh-react-spreadsheet.git react-spreadsheet
+git clone git@github.com:asm-products/little-sheet-react-spreadsheet.git react-spreadsheet
 cd react-spreadsheet
 npm install
-cd ../sheetsh
+cd ../little-sheet
 npm install ../react-spreadsheet/
 foreman start -f Procfile.dev
 ```